 The DACORD application, originally published in Journal on Computing and Cultural Heritage, has been updated.
 The recent version is available here.
-The original version of the application, along with the article can be found on the official webpage of Association for Computing Machinery (link).
+The original version of the application, along with the article can be found on the official pages of ACM (link).

 The new course – Modern quantitative methods and shape analysis in archaeology – will take place at the Departement of archaeology at the University of Hradec Králové in spring 2019 and 2020.